 The attributes in a product family that stay consistent across all products in the family.
 Family data for a product can be found on the left-hand side of the PIM.

-A file with product data used to communicate between RO and other data systems used by vendors, sales channels, or marketplaces.
+A file with product data used to communicate between RetailOps and other data systems used by vendors, sales channels, or marketplaces.

 Short for first in, first out.
 An inventory allocation method in which the first product stored is the first product to be used to fulfill orders.